Skilled Migration Australia

 - Submitting your visa application

-While obtaining 65 points allows you to enter the first stage, your EOI will remain in a pool of applications for up to a period of 2 years, awaiting an invitation to apply from the Australian Government.
+While obtaining 65 points allows you to enter the first stage, your EOI will sit in a pool for up to a period of 2 years, awaiting an invitation to apply from the Australian Government.
 Fortunately for the applicant, during this period of time, your points are susceptible to change if you’re able to claim additional points across any of the recognised categories.

 Understanding Invitation Rounds

-Given the complexity and length of the application process along with the frequent changes to legislation and ruling, it’s a good idea to seek the advice of a Registered Migration Agent who’s up to speed with all things migration.
+Given the complexity and length of the application process along with the frequent change in legislation and rulings, it’s definitely a good idea to seek the advice of a Registered Migration Agent who’s up to speed with all things migration.
 The entire process is definitely daunting and at the very least, challenging.